-- The Managed Care Plan may conduct, participate in, or sponsor public events.
+- 1. The Managed Care Plan may conduct, participate in, or sponsor public events.
 Such events must be held in a public venue.
 At such events, the Managed Care Plan may distribute public event materials.
-Public event materials do not require Agency review or approval. - 2.
+Such materials do not require Agency review or approval. - 2.
 The Managed Care Plan may conduct the following permissible activities at public events: - a.
-Distribute public event material with the Managed Care Plan name, logo, product tagline, telephone contact number and/or website.
+Distribute public event material with the Managed Care Plan name, logo, product tagline, telephone contact number and/or website; - b.
+Distribute nominal gifts that may display the Managed Care Plan name, logo, product tagline, telephone contact number and/or the Managed Care Plan's website.
+The Managed Care Plan shall ensure that nominal gifts are free of benefit information and consistent with the requirements of nominal gift specified in this Section of this Contract; and - c.
+Display promotional material such as banners, posters, or other displays with the Managed Care Plan name, logo, product tagline, telephone contact number, and/or website. - 3.
+The Managed Care Plan shall ensure that any public events attended by the Managed Care Plan: - a.
+Are offered to all individuals regardless of enrollment and without discrimination. - b.
+Are not items that are considered a health benefit (e.g., a free checkup).

-- b.
-Distribute approved nominal gifts at public events, as described in Section III., Marketing, Sub-Section I., Nominal Gifts. - c.
-Display banners, posters, or other displays with the Managed Care Plan name, logo, product tagline, telephone contact number, and/or website. - d.
-The Managed Care Plan must comply with cost and limitations associated with nominal gifts in Section III., Marketing, Sub-Section I., Nominal Gifts. - 3.
-The Managed Care Plan shall not do the following with regard to public events: - a.
+- c.
+Do not consist of lowering or waiving co-payments. - d.
+Are not used or included with the enrollee handbook. - e.
+Do not inappropriately influence the enrollee's selection of a provider, practitioner, or supplier of any item or service. - f.
+Are not tied directly or indirectly to the provision of any other covered item or service. - 4.
+The Managed Care Plan may not do the following with regard to public events: - a.
 Hold a public event at the home of an individual. - b.
 Conduct one-on-one appointments. - c.
 Conduct marketing, including the distribution of marketing material. - d.
 Discuss Managed Care Plan-specific benefits. - e.
-Distribute Managed Care Plan-specific materials. - 4.
-The Managed Care Plan shall report participation in public events to the Agency, as specified in Section XV., Accountability, and the Managed Care Plan Report Guide.
+Distribute Managed Care Plan-specific materials. - 5.
+Participation in public events shall be reported to the Agency, as specified in Section XVI., Reporting Requirements, and the Managed Care Plan Report Guide.